Logan hosted a top-level squash tournament over the weekend, which brought elite and community competition to Daisy Hill across four days.

-The tournament, running from 22 to 26 April at Daisy Hill Squash and Racquet Club, features a Professional Squash Association (PSA) Satellite event alongside the graded Queensland Open championships.
+The tournament, 2026 Specsavers Queensland Open, ran from 22 to 26 April at Daisy Hill Squash and Racquet Club, and featured a Professional Squash Association (PSA) Satellite event alongside the graded Queensland Open championships.

-Daisy Hill Squash and Racquet Club coach Kym Tracey-Patte said the competition, presented by the City of Logan and Squash Queensland, brings together top-level athletes and local players across two formats.
+Daisy Hill Squash and Racquet Club coach Kym Tracey-Patte said the competition, presented by the City of Logan and Squash Queensland, brought together top-level athletes and local players across two formats.

 “It’s actually the Queensland Open Championships for the year, but we’re running virtually two events side by side,” Ms Tracey-Patte said.